 Relations Committee two months after the Winter Solder hearings, but

 there, too, he declined to reveal his own swift-boat experience.
+The power of the individual testimonies in the documentary

 in some way obstructs the hearings’ objective of placing atrocities